Amazon Cloud Cam review: A good value but missing some features

 With normal indoor light, the Cloud Cam's video is excellent.
 It's clear, and there's no artifacting or blurry motion.
 The brightness seems to be bumped up higher than other cameras, which might be an asset if your room is a bit dim.
 However, there's no HDR to even out the exposure.
 As a result, brighter areas of the frame are noticeably blown out.

 I've noticed the Cloud Cam tends to switch over to night vision mode when I feel like it should still be able to operate in regular daylight mode.
 That's not a deal breaker, but the IR-illuminated image is going to be monochrome as opposed to full color.
 The ring of eight infrared LEDs do a good job of lighting up the room.
-It should be anything moving around inside the frame.
+It should catch anything moving around inside the frame.

-In night vision mode even though it's still noticeable light outside (and inside).
+In night vision mode even though it's still noticeably light outside (and inside).

 I'm pleasantly surprised by the Cloud Cam's audio quality.
 This is sometimes an afterthought for camera makers, but the sound coming through the camera's single omnidirectional microphone is crisp.
 The speaker is also nice and loud with very little lag.
 It does the job even though it faces backward, just like the Cam IQ's speaker.